Hayman’s English Gins

 The original company of Hayman Distillers was founded in 1820 and acquired in 1863 by James Burrough, the great grandfather of the current Chairman, Christopher Hayman.
 Famous for their flagship gin Beefeater, the Burrough Distillery quickly thrived.
 In the early 1900’s new generations entered the family business setting new milestones along the way, notably Eric Burrough who sold the first shipment of Beefeater to the USA as early as 1917.
 Having built the distillery into one of the world’s leading gin producers, Eric passed away in 1970.
 His cousins Alan and Norman continued to develop the business by moving it into larger premises at Montford Place, Kennington in 1958 where it still resides today.

-Lesser known in the fabled story of Beefeater Gin and the Burrough’s Distillery history is just how many other sites were owned by James Burrough Ltd, which not only sold gin but also a vast range of liqueurs.
+Lesser known in the fabled story of Beefeater Gin and the Burrough’s Distillery history is just how many other sites were owned by James Burrough Ltd, which not only sold gin but also a vast range of other liqueurs.

-Critically to the story of Hayman’s (and where they are based today) Burrough’s Fine Alcohols Division moved from London in the late 1970’s to a site in Witham, Essex.
+Critically to the story of Hayman’s (and where they were based over the past decade) Burrough’s Fine Alcohols Division moved from London in the late 1970’s to a site in Witham, Essex.
 It focused on supplying pure alcohol to the drink, cosmetic and pharmaceutical industries.
 At the time, many of the extended family members held shares in the company but the board comprised of James Burrough’s living grandchildren, Alan and Norman, along with their sister Marjorie who was represented by her husband, Neville Hayman.
 Under the family stewardship, Beefeater Gin and the company survived the darker days of gin’s recent past where demand was at an all-time low.
 The company remained family-owned until October 1987 when, for a variety of reasons, the majority of the (extended) family decided to sell to the consortium Whitbread.

 After the sale, Christopher Hayman (son of Marjorie Burrough and Neville Hayman) who had started working for the company in 1969, became the Operations Director of Whitbread Spirits Group.
 Although Christopher enjoyed his role, working for a conglomerate wasn’t for him and he desired to return to a family business.

-Hayman’s Gin Liqueur (also known as Hayman’s 1820) is distilled to a specific gin recipe with dominant citrus flavours before being carefully blended into a liqueur.
-Don’t be fooled by the name however as the gin is at 40% ABV and while imminently sippable, is no push over.
+Hayman’s Gin Liqueur (also sometimes known as Hayman’s 1820) is distilled to a specific gin recipe with dominant citrus flavours before being carefully blended into a liqueur.
+Don’t be fooled by the name however as the liquid is at 40% ABV and while imminently sippable, is no push over.
 It has both the distinctive character and strength of gin with the sweetness of a liqueur.
-To taste, the juniper takes a back seat allowing the citrus notes to come to the fore alongside a sugary hit.
+To taste, the juniper initially takes a back seat allowing the candied citrus notes to come to the fore alongside a viscous sugary hit.
 It makes quite a good addition to use in a cocktail recipe that requires sugar syrup or triple sec, as the Hayman’s 1820 Gin Liqueur can make for an intriguing substitution.

-The 1820 statement itself refers to the date when the distillery acquired by James Burrough was first established.
+For those wondering – the 1820 statement itself refers to the date when the distillery acquired by James Burrough was first established.
 The inclusion of the date was a nod to the idea that they too were at the start of their new journey and establishing their own gins from here on in…

 The Hayman’s family soon expanded the range and set out to create different styles of classic English gins under the Hayman’s label, recreating old products from the family’s recipe books while slowly moving away from third party distilling.